drakhshaniaram/PowerBatchSuit/README.md

  2. Developers: To find out which batch groups are currently responding in order to route thier code to run there.

 ## Features
-* Easy to use: By running the following simple job
+* Easy to use: by running the following simple job
-* Extensibility: Using SysOperationFramework
+* Extensibility: using SysOperationFramework
-* Quick response: You can have the result in almost 1 minute
+* Quick response: you can have the result in almost 1 minute

 ## Running job
 ```csharp